ThomasLatham/fantasy-art-forever/README.md

 the [Imaginary Network Expanded](https://old.reddit.com/r/ImaginaryBestOf/wiki/networksublist), a family of Reddit communities (i.e., subreddits) for sharing and discussing art while maintaining artist credit.
 As such, this project also keeps high standards for artist and poster attribution.

+## How It Works

+- Get posts from Reddit
+- Create Instagram posts from those Reddit posts

+## Posting Schedule